Table of Contents

 Using Weight Lifting Charts To Optimize Muscle Building

 They use their intuition whether the exercises they perform suffice or not though there is one method which is more systematic and well organized.
-Using weight lifting charts is actually a good method to keep track the work out progress of body builders.
+Using weight lifting charts is a good method to keep track the work out progress of body builders.
 In fact many professional personal trainers make a good use of the charts to guide their client into more effective and controlled training and exercises.
-With little knowledge of this simple chart, body builders can actually control their exercise into more controlled and well organized routine.
+With little knowledge of this simple chart, body builders can control their exercise into more controlled and well organized routine.

 What is usually recorded in weight lifting charts is the number of exercises that usually performed in a session.
 The simplest chart will provide columns and cells that will record the number of reps and weight that is lifted.